Spherical Knot Mosaics: Spherical Knot Mosaic Invariants

-This means that one can always represent a knot on a spherical $n$-mosaic for any $n$ larger than the minimum necessary the minimal number of faces required will decrease to 1 as $n$ increases.
+This means that one can always represent a knot on a spherical $n$-mosaic for any $n$ larger than the minimum necessary and when doing so the minimal number of faces required may and eventually will decrease to 1 for large enough $n$.
 One could also consider a tuple made up of any number of these invariants.
-This will also be a knot invariant which may be stronger than any of these novel invariant alone.
+This will also be a knot invariant which may be stronger than any of these novel invariants alone.